phase2/docker-yeoman/README.md

 # Generator Base image

-This Docker image is intended as the base for other yeoman generator images to be used by Outrigger
+This Docker image is intended as the base for other yeoman generator images.

 ## Creating a Generator image

-To create a new generator for Outrigger, create a Dockerfile like this:
+To create a new yeoman generator, create a Dockerfile like this:

 ```
-FROM phase2/outrigger-generatorbase
+FROM outrigger/yeoman

 USER root

 # For public generators know by npm:
 RUN npm install --global --silent GENERATOR-NAME

-# For private generators:
-RUN npm install --global --silent git+ssh://bitbucket.org/ORG-NAME/GENERATOR-NAME.git

 USER yeoman
-ENV GENERATOR="GENERATOR-NAME"

 ```

 Then build the docker image: